 Establishing quality control standards to meet customer expectations with every order and every delivery.

 The quality of our products lies at the heart of our business.
-We hold ourselves to the highest standards, as product quality is non-negotiable for our customers.
+We hold ourselves to the highest standards, as product quality is non-negotiable for our customers and is critical to providing outstanding customer service.
 Every year, our customers’ expectations increase, leading us to focus on continuous product quality improvement.
-Greif’s financial success depends on our capacity to reliably produce high-quality, defect-free products that meet the applicable specifications at all of our manufacturing facilities.
+Greif’s financial success depends on our capacity to reliably produce high-quality, defect-free products that meet the applicable specifications at all our manufacturing facilities.

 Reduced by 52 percent since 2015 in our RIPS North America business.